Objectives

 • Keep the lesson centred on retrieval and application rather than reteaching every point in full.

-• Prioritise the equations, graph meanings, and practical-method ideas that students are most likely to confuse under test conditions.
+• Prioritise the equations, graph meanings, and practical-method ideas that you are most likely to confuse under test conditions.

 1. Start with a retrieval quiz covering definitions, units, and graph meanings.